-Creating a permanent fund in the Long Island Community Foundation is an easy and effective way of making sure the causes you care about will benefit from your generosity forever.
+Creating a lasting legacy through a permanent fund in the Long Island Community Foundation.
+It is an effective way of making sure the causes you care about will benefit from your generosity forever.
 Let us show you ways to balance your family commitments and your philanthropic wishes.
 You can give what's left after your loved ones are cared for.

 Let us show you ways to balance your family commitments and your philanthropic wishes.
 You can give what’s left after your heirs are cared for.